 Women face unique challenges in the workplace but they also add unique value and perspective.
 They shatter groupthink, improve communications dynamics, and reinvigorate companies in ways that make them more competitive.
 Research shows companies with a critical mass of top-team gender diversity enjoy significantly better financial performance.

-Online videos pre-program and implementations plans post-program extend the impact of an intensive in-person workshop.
+Implementation plans post-program extend the impact of an intensive in-person workshop.
 Yale faculty will lead a wide range of interactive and experiential learning sessions proven to enhance women’s leadership behaviors.
-Participants build awareness of decision-making biases, learn how to create high-performing teams, negotiate win-win outcomes, manage crises, understand corporate governance, and create a strong personal brand.
+Participants build awareness of decision-making biases, learn how to create high-performing teams, negotiate win-win outcomes, manage crises, drive innovation, and create an authentic leadership style.

 Participants leave with new ideas, skills, confidence, and fresh perspectives to add more value to their company and cascade the benefits of improved diversity across the organization.